 - Line a 9 X 13 pan with parchment paper.

-- In a smaller microwavable bowl, melt chocolate chips on medium (50% power ) for 1-2 minutes, stirring every 30 seconds.
+- In a separate microwave safe bowl, melt chocolate chips on medium (50% power) for 1-2 minutes, stirring every 30 seconds.
 Remove before completely melted and stir to melt remaining pieces.
 Pour over peanut-butter mixture and swirl with a knife.

 - Refrigerate until set, about 3 hours.
 Cut into small triangles.